kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

-# How to connect MS Excel to AWS Athena using sts tokens
+# How to connect MS Excel to AWS Athena via ODBC using sts tokens
 ## Introduction

 The purpose of this document is to outline steps required to connect Microsoft Excel to AWS Athena as a data source and utilize Excel as a BI tool to perform data analytics.